robak86/hardwired/README.md

 ```

 - **`object`** - aggregates multiple definitions within a new object.
 The lifetime for
-`object` is determined from used definitions.
-If any singleton instance is used then
+`object` is determined from used dependencies.
+If any singleton dependency is used then
 objects lifetime is singleton.
-If all instance definitions have the same lifetime, then this
+If all dependencies have the same lifetime, then this
-same lifetime is also used for `object`.
-If definitions use multiple lifetimes then lifetime
+same lifetime is also used for `object` definition.
+If dependencies have multiple lifetimes then
-for `object` is set to `transient`
+  lifetime for `object` is set to `transient`

 ```typescript
 import { value, container, object } from 'hardwired';